-All funds, other than custodial funds, are legally required to be budgeted and appropriated.
+All funds are legally required to be budgeted and appropriated.
 The major documents prepared are the tax budget, the appropriation resolution and the certificate of estimated resources, which are prepared on the budgetary basis of accounting.
 The tax budget demonstrates a need for existing or increased tax rates.
 The certificate of estimated resources establishes a limit on the amounts that the Board of Education may appropriate.
 The appropriation resolution is the Board's authorization to spend resources and sets annual limits on expenditures plus encumbrances at a level of control selected by the Board.
 The legal level of control has been established by the Board of Education at the fund level for all funds.
-Although the legal level of budgetary statement comparisons at the fund and function level of expenditures.
+Although the legal level of budgetary control was established at the fund level of expenditures, the District has elected to present budgetary statement comparisons at the fund and function level of expenditures.
 Any budgetary modifications at the legal level of budgetary control may only be made by resolution of the Board of Education.